CrackerCat/Il2CppInspectorRedux/README.md

 * Automatically defeats certain basic obfuscation methods
 * Test chassis for automated integration testing of IL2CPP binaries

-Class library targets .NET Core 3.1.
+Class library targets .NET 8.
 Built with Visual Studio 2019.

 **NOTE**: Il2CppInspector is not a decompiler.
 It can provide you with the structure of an application and function addresses for every method so that you can easily jump straight to methods of interest in your disassembler.
 It does not attempt to recover the entire source code of the application.